deathook007/DataCamp-Projects-and-Notes-for-DataScience/README.md

 # DataCamp DataScience Project Solutions 📊📊
-Here are all of my datacamp project solutions.
-Feel free to use/modify as per your requirements
+#### Here are all of my datacamp project solutions.
+Projects covered -

--> TV, Halftime Shows, and the Big Game
+- TV, Halftime Shows, and the Big Game

--> The Android App Market on Google Play
+- The Android App Market on Google Play

--> The GitHub History of the Scala Language
+- The GitHub History of the Scala Language

--> A Visual History of Nobel Prize Winners
+- A Visual History of Nobel Prize Winners

+#### Notes Covered - All DatScience from Python Track Slides